Taxis, planes and viruses: How deadly Ebola can spread

 Feeling unwell and fearing a similar fate, the sister wanted to see her husband - an internal migrant worker then employed on the other side of Liberia at the Firestone rubber plantation.

-Gatherer noted that while Ebola does not spread through the air and is not considered "super infectious", cross-border human travel can easily help it on its way.
+Gatherer noted that while Ebola doesn't spread through the air and is not considered "super infectious", cross-border human travel can easily help it on its way.
 "It's one of the reasons why we get this churn of infections," he said.

 The risk of the Ebola virus making its way out of Africa into Europe, Asia or the Americas is extremely low, according to infectious disease specialists, partly due to the severity of the disease and its deadly nature.